Board to Consider $8.6 Billion Budget for 2023-24

 “While we hold optimism for what lies ahead, it is crucial to acknowledge the ongoing challenges that persist in our path,” he cautioned.
 “The long-term economic forecast remains unclear, and we are beginning to see local revenue growth slow and flatten.
 We are keenly aware of the potential ramifications stemming from the state’s projected budget deficit ($32 billion), recognizing the significant implications it may have.”

-The proposed budget, which will be the subject of hearings Monday and Tuesday, is roughly 15% larger than the current year’s budget of $7.45 billion.
+The proposed budget, which will also be the subject of hearings Tuesday, is roughly 15% larger than the current year’s budget of $7.45 billion.
 Close to half of the appropriations are comprised of state and federal “pass- through” funds, over which the board has little to no control.

 The build-up is owing to a policy of gradually swelling set-aside accounts as part of a “best practices” effort adopted by the board when the Great Recession hit in 2008-09.
 The county nearly ran out of cash at the deepest point of the trough.